Skip to content

 3. Writes three files to host/client_app/:

-These files are regenerated on every make dev run.
+These files are regenerated on every make dev run (only rewritten when content changes) and are gitignored.
 Never hand-edit them.
-Add them to .gitignore if they aren't already.

 ts